cornell-ece6745/ece6745-docs/docs/ece6745-tut08-asic-auto.md

 ```

 This design YAML file specifies the generated flow should use all seven
 steps.
-Currently the only parameters are the design name and the clock
+Currently the only parameters are the source directory, design
-period.
-We run RTL sim, FFGL sim, and BAGL sim on all tests and evals,
+name, and the clock period.
+We run RTL sim, FFGL sim, and BAGL sim on all
-but we only do energy analysis on the evals.
-The evals usually come from
+tests and evals, but we only do energy analysis on the evals.
+The evals
-running an interactive simulator like `sort-sim`.
-All pyhflow does is use
+usually come from running an interactive simulator like `sort-sim`.
+All
-the YAML file to figure out what to substitute into the templated steps
+pyhflow does is use the YAML file to figure out what to substitute into
-and then copy the run scripts into the current working directory.
-You can
+the templated steps and then copy the run scripts into the current
-also override parameters on pyhflow command line.
+working directory.
+You can also override parameters on pyhflow command
+line.

 ### 2.1.
 Running ASIC Flow with One Test